Wild Paths 2021

 Who is Wild Paths for?

-This scheme is OPEN to new applicants from April 2019 for placements starting in September 2019.
-Applications must be received by 5pm on Thursday 6th June 2019.
+This scheme is now OPEN to new applicants for placements starting in September 2021.

 The Wildlife Trusts are keen to reflect the diversity of the British community within our workforce and applications from under-represented groups, for example people from Black, Asian or Minority Ethnic (BAME) background or people with disabilities are particularly welcome to apply.
-If you are disabled and meet the minimum criteria for the post, we guarantee to interview you.
 We also use an anonymous sifting process to remove as much unconscious bias as possible.